jasonheesanglee/LLM_Study/README.md

 ## What is Prompt?
 Prompt means the input to the model.<br>
 This input is barely hard-coded but, in many cases, is composed of various components.<br>
-"Prompt Templates" is responsible for the structure of the input.<br>
+"Prompt Template" is responsible for the structure of the input.<br>
 LangChain supports various Classes and Functions to make the building prompt process easier.<br>

+### Prompt Template
+Recommend a food that contains {food 1} and {food 2} and tell me the recipe for it.